 We often think that wisdom teeth extractions are a bothersome surgery a patient needs to undergo in other to prevent complications in the future.
 But what if there was an even stronger reason to remove your wisdom teeth?
 What if a wisdom tooth could save your life in the future?
-Enter the era of Stem cells.
+This is what scientists are trying to do with stem cells.

-Stem cells have been all over the media in the last decade; and while some of the promises we’ve heard are outrageous; scientists have put a lot of faith on the ability of these little guys to save lives.
-And so far the results have been nothing but outstanding.
+Stem cells have been all over the media in the last decade, and while some of the promises we’ve heard are outrageous; scientists have put a lot of faith in the ability of these little guys to save lives.
+And so far the results in regenerative medicine have been nothing but outstanding.

 But what are stem cells?

-Think of it this way, before a kid goes to college he or she can potentially be anything, a doctor, a lawyer, an artist or an engineer.
-Biomedical sicneitis beleive that stem cells are like that, full of potential; and as such, scientist can use them to grow the specific kind of cell your body needs.
+Think of it this way, before a kid goes to college he or she can potentially be anything, a doctor, a lawyer, an artist, or an engineer.
+Biomedical scientists believe that stem cells are like that, full of potential; as such, scientists can use them to grow the specific kind of cell your body needs.

 What do wisdom teeth have to do with stem cells?

-While there is still a lot w don’t know about stem cellsl; its theoretical applications seem right out of a sci-fi novella.
-And even today, doctors are saving thousands of lives thanks to stem cells.
-A tooth extraction may save the life of your child in the future.
+While there is still a lot we don’t know about dental stem cells; their applications in regenerative medicine are great.
+Even today, doctors are saving thousands of lives thanks to stem cells.

 It will be a good idea to find a stem cell banking service near your location so during the consultation with one of our dental professionals in Dental Solutions ask for a bank where you could take the extracted wisdom teeth to harvest and store the stem cells found.